Comparing Short-Term Flipping vs Long-Term Holding Strategies

 Four Investment Implications From the Data

 • Long-term holding in supply-constrained corridors compounds far more effectively.
-The premium housing segment, where 50% of 2025 transactions by value occurred, is constrained by land availability and Grade A developer discipline.
+The premium housing segment, where 50% of 2025 transactions by value occurred, is supply-constrained by land availability and Grade A developer discipline.
 Long-term holders in prime corridors benefit from both appreciation and the premium compression effect as new supply becomes harder to access.

 How Square Yards Supports This Decision